Dexter (TV series): Plot

 Orphaned at age three, when he witnessed his mother's brutal murder with a chainsaw, Dexter (Michael C. Hall) was adopted by Miami police officer Harry Morgan (James Remar).
-Recognizing the boy's trauma and the subsequent development of his sociopathic tendencies, Harry manipulated Dexter to channel his gruesome bloodlust into vigilantism, killing only heinous criminals who slip through the criminal justice system.
-To cover his prolific trail of homicides, Dexter gains employment as a forensic analyst, specializing in blood spatter pattern analysis, with the Miami Metro Police Department.
+Recognizing the boy's trauma and the subsequent development of his sociopathic tendencies, Harry trained Dexter to channel his gruesome bloodlust into vigilantism, killing only heinous criminals who slip through the criminal justice system.
+To cover his prolific trail of homicides, Dexter gains employment as a forensic analyst, specializing in bloodstain pattern analysis, with the Miami Metro Police Department.
 Dexter is extremely cautious and circumspect; he wears gloves and uses plastic-wrapped "kill rooms", carves up the corpses, and disposes of them in the Atlantic Ocean's Gulf Stream to reduce his chances of detection.
 Dexter juggles his two personas, recognizing each as a distinct part of himself that must cohesively work as one.
-He depends on their interaction, as a means of survival and normality.
-Although his homicidal tendencies are deeply unflinching, as he originally claims (via narration), throughout the series he strives to feel (and in some cases does feel) normal emotions and maintains his appearance as a socially responsible human being.
+He depends on their interaction as a means of survival and normality.
+Although his homicidal tendencies are deeply unyielding, as he originally claims (via narration), throughout the series he strives to feel (and in some cases does feel) normal emotions and maintains his appearance as a socially responsible human being.

+Episodes

+The original run of Dexter consists of eight seasons, and aired from October 1, 2006, to September 22, 2013.

 Cast and crew

 Cast

 Besides Hall playing the title character, the show's supporting cast includes Jennifer Carpenter as Dexter's adoptive sister and co-worker (and later boss) Debra, and James Remar as Dexter's adoptive father, Harry Morgan.
 Dexter's co-workers include Lauren Vélez as Lieutenant (later Captain) María LaGuerta, Dexter and Debra's supervisor, David Zayas as Detective Sergeant (later Lieutenant) Angel Batista, and C. S. Lee as lab tech Vince Masuka (promoted to title credits in season two).

-Erik King portrayed the troubled Sgt James Doakes for the first two seasons of the show.
+Erik King portrayed the troubled Sgt James Doakes for the show's first two seasons.
 Desmond Harrington joined the cast in season three as Joey Quinn; his name was promoted to the title credits as of season four.
 Geoff Pierson plays Captain Tom Matthews of Miami Metro Homicide.
 Julie Benz starred as Dexter's girlfriend, then wife, Rita in seasons one to four, with a guest appearance in season five.
 Rita's children, Astor and Cody, are played by Christina Robinson and Preston Bailey (who replaced Daniel Goldman after the first season).
 Dexter's infant son Harrison is played by twins, Evan and Luke Kruntchev, through season seven; in season eight, Harrison was played by Jadon Wells.
 Aimee Garcia plays Batista's younger sister, Jamie.